Japan–Korea Agreement of April 1905

-The Japan–Korea Agreement of April 1905 was made between the Empire of Japan and the Korean Empire in 1905.
-Negotiations were concluded on April 1, 1905.
+The Japan–Korea Agreement of April 1905 (日韓通信業務合同) was made between the Empire of Japan and the Korean Empire in 1905..
+Negotiations were concluded on 1 April 1905.

 Treaty provisions

 This treaty transferring responsibility for postal, telegraph, and telephone service to Japan.

 The provisions of the treaty encompassed the right of eminent domain or condemnation against public property and against private property.
 In this context, the treaty provided for no compensation or payments except that Japan "shall deliver to the Korean Government a suitable percentage" of the profits.

 The treaty preamble asserted that the Envoy Extraordinary and Minister Plenipotentiary of His Majesty the Emperor of Japan and the Minister of State for Foreign Affairs of His Majesty the Emperor of Korea were "respectively duly empowered" to negotiate and to agree upon the specific language of the proposed bilateral treaty: